crh225/RobinhoodNet/README.md

 ﻿RobinhoodNet
 ============
+---
+this is the forked version
+I might be making daily commits because of the different locations I will be commiting from.
+Hopefully, they dont break.
+Right now, I am working on WPF Desktop Trading App
+---

 This is a .NET client of the publically available REST API for the popular Robinhood zero comission trading app.
 It targets the Portable subset of the .NET Framework for